paulinpetra/Met-Open-Expo-App/README.md

 ## 🎨 Color System

+## 🎨 Color System

 The visual identity of Met Open is built around a warm museum-inspired dark theme designed to feel elegant and gallery-like.

+The palette combines deep charcoal backgrounds with burnt orange highlights to create strong contrast while maintaining a refined aesthetic.

-Colors are defined as centralized design tokens in `theme/tokens.js` to ensure consistency across the app.
+Colors are defined as centralized **design tokens in `theme/tokens.js`**, ensuring consistent styling across the application.

 | Swatch  | Name               | Hex     | Usage                           |
 | ------- | ------------------ | ------- | ------------------------------- |